KristianE86/trullekrul/README.rst

 # trullekrul
 MATLAB/Octave scripts for anisotropic mesh adaptation, topology optimization and finite element methods

-Topology optimization and anisotropic mesh adaptation in 2D and 3D:
+Topology optimization and anisotropic mesh adaptation for optimal heat conduction in 2D and 3D:

 .. code:: MATLAB